Benefits of Shadow

-Shadow is a Gradle plugin for combining dependency classes and resources with a project's into a single
+Shadow is a Gradle plugin for combining a project's dependency classes and resources into a single

 The combined Jar is often referred to a fat-jar or uber-jar.